Adarsh931/SURF-Response/README.md

 3. I have upload jupyter notebook named as timeTraces.
 Plot has been made betweeen area vs frame and area vs time.
 Gaps in oscillation was found.

 4 & 5.
-In this, I faced difficulty in finding peak's coordinate,but I kept trying and at the end I got success.
+In this, I faced difficulty in finding peak's coordinate, but I kept trying and at the end I got success.
 Jupitype file named as
        IPI_code.ipynb is in repository.

 Based on the plots obtained, it is clear that Jellyfish sleep.
 Taking plot 1 as an example, we can see continous pulses during daytime, but during night time gaps in pulsation were observed which shows quiescence stage.
 Also, number of pulses were more